carlosalvarado1988/django-backend/README.md

 ### Building your search engine on Algolia

-algolia account created with OAuth with google. created a project went to docs: https://www.algolia.com/doc/framework-integration/django/setup/?client=python
+Our search is only filtering data by a match, but its not a robust search, algolia account created with OAuth with google. created a project went to docs: https://www.algolia.com/doc/framework-integration/django/setup/?client=python